 In general, the foot composes about 25 percent of a person’s bones, and their care is often complex.
 A child’s body is constantly growing, and good foot and ankle care should initiate early in life.
 As with any part of the body, proper maintenance and treatment can help development and avoid any long term problems.
 This is especially important in a child, because their body is always developing.
 Our foot specialists provide excellent care to our patients and thoroughly enjoy working with children; therefore, pediatric podiatry is our passion.

 At Columbus Podiatry & Surgery, we are dedicated to providing friendly and caring service to you and your child.
-Our offices located in Columbus, Gahanna, and Dublin offer specialized treatment for all your child’s podiatric needs, including warts, ankle and heel pain, and flat feet.
+Our offices located in Columbus and Gahanna offer specialized treatment for all your child’s podiatric needs, including warts, ankle and heel pain, and flat feet.
 We have a variety of facilities and equipment such as x-ray facilities, physical therapy equipment and animated video presentations regarding foot and ankle problems.
 We also offer emergency appointments because your child’s feet could need immediate treatment.

 Children’s Foot Specialist – Columbus OH